stsievert/swix/_sources/installation.txt

 ---------------
 * If you get errors like ``"Unresolved identifier *_objc"`` you probably haven't added the bridging header correctly.
+* If error ``Unresolved identifier dgemm_`` or similar, you need to add the Accelerate framework in Build Phases/Link Binary with Libraries.
 * ``".../swix/objc/OpenCV.h:12: 'opencv2/opencv.hpp' file not found".`` This bug
   had me for a while since opencv2.framework was clearly in my project..
 It turns out under Build Phases/Link Binary with Libraries you need to "add other" and select the opencv2.framework in swix/objc/.
 Oh, and if you can't see the "Link Binary with Libraries" section hit the little "+" in the upper left (at least for XCode 6).
+* Another bug with ``".../swix/objc/OpenCV.h:12: 'opencv2/opencv.pp' file not
+  found"``.
+When crafting my simple OSX test app, I found that deleting ``swix-OSXTests`` from my XCode project allowed me to compile; I would guess that adding ``opencv2.framework`` in Build Phases/Link Binary with Libraries `under swix-OSXTests` would solve this problem.

 .. _this file: https://github.com/scottsievert/swix/archive/master.zip